Residential Water Efficiency#

 Plans and Reports#

-- Water Efficiency Plan - Learn about our goal to reduce water use to 130 gallons, per capita, per day by 2030.
+- Water Efficiency Plan - Learn about our goals to reduce water use in our service area.

 - Water Shortage Action Plan (WSAP) - Learn about how Utilities uses water restrictions and other measures to manage its water supply in the event of a projected water shortage.